-- 4.1 When reviewing an FSP application from a proposed PFP Operator (a "PFP Applicant"), the FSRA will consider the Threshold Conditions set out in FSMR and Chapter 5 of the General ("GEN") Rulebook and the matters set out in Chapter 2 of the GPM. - 4.2 The Threshold Conditions set out in GEN Rule 5.2.7, require a PFP Applicant to demonstrate to the satisfaction of the FSRA that it: - (a) has adequate and appropriate resources, including financial resources; - (b) is fit and proper; - (c) is capable of being effectively supervised; and - (d) has adequate compliance arrangements, including policies and procedures, that will enable it to comply with all the applicable legal requirements.
+- 4.1 When reviewing an FSP application from a proposed PFP Operator (a "PFP Applicant"), the FSRA will consider the Threshold Conditions set out in FSMR and Chapter 5 of the General (GEN) Rulebook and the matters set out in Chapter 2 of the GPM. - 4.2 A PFP Applicant must apply for the Regulated Activity of "Operating a Private Financing Platform".
+To allow for secondary trading of Securities that are offered on its platform, the PFP Applicant must also apply for the Regulated Activity of "Operating a Multilateral Trading Facility". - 4.3 The Threshold Conditions set out in GEN Rule 5.2.7, require a PFP Applicant to demonstrate to the satisfaction of the FSRA that it: - (a) has adequate and appropriate resources, including financial resources; - (b) is fit and proper; - (c) is capable of being effectively supervised; and - (d) has adequate compliance arrangements, including policies and procedures, that will enable it to comply with all the applicable legal requirements. - 4.4 Chapter 2 of the GPM sets out in detail the FSRA's approach to assessing whether an applicant for an FSP meets the Threshold Conditions above.
+Some key considerations for PFP Applicants are the following:

-- 4.3 Chapter 2 of the GPM sets out in detail the FSRA's approach to assessing whether an applicant for an FSP meets the Threshold Conditions above.
-Some key considerations for PFP Applicants are the following. - (a) Business Model
+(a) Business Model